swunoo/odaat/spring-server/odaat/memo.md

     - **Backlog OAuth Permission**
     - Fetch projects -> convert into Project
     - If Project doesn't exist in DB or is changed, create/update
-    - Fetch issues -> convert into { refId: timeLeft }
+    - Fetch issues -> convert into { refId: timeLeft } for each project
     - Query incompleted tasks of that refId and sum durationHr
     - If currTimeLeft < timeLeft: create tasks and insert
     - If currTimeLeft > timeLeft: mark outstanding tasks as completed